 - Sleep longer and better.
 Early studies have demonstrated the efficacy of cannabinoids in aiding sleep.
 One study of THC found that subjects experienced fewer interruptions over the night and some decrease in awakenings during the first half of the night.

 - Enjoy deeper sleep.
 Cannabis can positively impact the sleep cycle.
 Studies prove THC can increase deep sleep.
 Why is this important?
 Because scientists believe deep sleep plays a vital role in our body’s natural restoration process.

 - Better breathing while sleeping.
 Roughly 17% of men and 9% of women regularly have breathing problems when they sleep – a condition called sleep apnea – and most are never diagnosed.
 However, early research published in January 2013 by Frontiers in Psychology shows cannabis may help people breathe easier when they sleep.
 Who knows?
 Maybe someday sleep apnea sufferers can swap out their CPAP mask for a THC-infused brownie (but don’t count on Medicare to cover the cost yet).

 How Does Cannabidiol (CBD) Affect Sleep?

 Evidence of cannabidiol, or CBD, as a sleep aid has been contradictory.
-In one study, CBD – which is non-psychoactive – seemed to be effective as a “wake-inducing agent,” meaning it can make you feel more alert, the opposite effect of what an insomniac wants.
+In one study, CBD – which is non-intoxicating – seemed to be effective as a “wake-inducing agent,” meaning it can make you feel more alert, the opposite effect of what an insomniac wants.

 However, others who participated in the study reported that ingesting CBD-rich extracts or tinctures a few hours prior to bed had a relaxing effect that allowed them to sleep better at night.
 According to Project CBD, some patients with sleep issues report that “ingesting a CBD-rich tincture or extract a few hours before bedtime has a balancing effect that facilitates a good night’s sleep.”